ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The goal of the Transport Services architecture is to redefine the interface between applications and transports in a way that allows the transport layer to evolve and improve without fundamentally changing the contract with the application.
 This requires a careful consideration of how to expose the capabilities of protocols.

-There are several degrees in which a Transport Services system can offer flexibility to an application: it can provide access to multiple sets of protocols and protocol features, it can use these protocols across multiple paths that may have different performance and functional characteristics, and it can communicate with different Remote Endpoints to optimize performance.
+There are several degrees in which a Transport Services system can offer flexibility to an application: it can provide access to multiple sets of protocols and protocol features, it can use these protocols across multiple paths that may have different performance and functional characteristics, and it can communicate with different Remote Endpoints to optimize performance, robustness to failure, or some other metric.
 Beyond these, if the API for the system remains the same over time, new protocols and features may be added to the system's implementation without requiring changes in applications for adoption.

 The following considerations were used in the design of this architecture.